Mortgage Rates Have Been Steadily Dropping. Here’s How to Prepare for a Mortgage Refinance

 Refinancing to lower your mortgage rate and payment is all about weighing the upfront costs against the long-term savings:

-• Upfront cost: You pay closing costs to refinance, just like when you originally purchased the home.
-These usually come to 2 – 5% of your principal balance.
+• Upfront cost: You pay closing costs to refinance, just as you did when you originally purchased the home.
+These typically amount to 2–5% of your principal balance.

-• Long-Term Benefit: The refinance will ideally lower your mortgage payment.
-Over time, the savings from your monthly payments will outweigh the upfront costs.
-This is known as your break-even period.
+• Long-term benefit: The refinance will ideally lower your mortgage payment.
+Over time, the savings from your reduced monthly payment will outweigh the upfront costs — this crossover point is known as your break-even period.

-Keep in mind that refinancing may result in higher finance charges over the life of the loan, meaning you could pay more lifetime interest if you refinance.
-This is especially true if you extend or reset your loan term.
+Keep in mind that refinancing may result in higher finance charges over the life of the loan, meaning you could pay more in total interest if you extend or reset your loan term.

 How Much of a Rate Drop Do You Need?

-Homeowners with large loan amounts may see significant savings with just a 0.25% or 0.50% rate drop.
+Homeowners with large loan balances may see significant savings with just a 0.25% or 0.50% rate drop.

-Using the 1% threshold and September 18th’s average interest rate of 6.26%:
+Using the 1% threshold and the current average rate of 6.11%:

-• That includes homeowners who locked in between late August and late November 2023, when rates peaked between 7.23% and nearly 8%.
+• That includes homeowners who locked in between late August and late November 2023, when rates peaked at nearly 8%.

 Sourced from the Federal Reserve Bank of St. Louis.